 If you’re still struggling with low ketone levels, one issue can be that you are still eating too many carbohydrates.
 Carbs can be sneaky and some foods are higher in carbohydrates than you would think.
 So track your meals with a meal tracker app like the KetoDiet app.
-These keto meal tracker apps can give you good nutrition information for the next couple days.
-Try to keep your carbohydrate intake under 30 gram a day and you should see your ketone levels start to increase.
+These keto meal tracker apps can give you good nutrition information for the next couple of days.
+Try to keep your carbohydrate intake under 30 grams a day and you should see your ketone levels start to increase.

 Cut the protein if your ketone levels are low

 another tip is to slightly cut down on your protein intake.
 Some people are more sensitive to higher levels of protein on the keto diet.
 If you’re still having problems increasing your ketone levels and getting in the ketosis, cut back slightly on your protein intake and see if that helps increase your ketone levels.